 We Admit It!
 The day is finally here.
 After several weeks of reading applications and committee meetings here in Williamsburg, it is time to officially release our first round of admission decisions.
-Early Decision notifications have been finalized and launched, and are currently on their way to your inboxes (Transfers: We have posted a separate Spring Transfer Edition for you to review).
+Early Decision notifications have been finalized and launched, and are currently on their way to your inboxes (Transfers: Check out our separate blog post about transfer admissions).

 Below you will find all pertinent information about how decisions are released and what each decision means.

-- Decision emails were sent this evening (December 6) to the email address provided in your Common Application (only students receive a decision notification; parents do not).
+- Decision emails were sent this evening (December 7th) to the email address provided in your application (only students receive a decision notification; parents do not).

 - Though all emails have officially been launched, it will take some time for all emails to leave our server and reach your inbox.

 - Decision emails are sent to all applicants regardless of decision (assuming you submitted a completed Early Decision application).

 - If you have not received an email yet, DO NOT PANIC.
 We repeat, DO NOT PANIC.
 Not receiving an email does not imply anything about your decision.